 - 13.1 Awarding bodies will publish deadlines for the submission of marks. - 13.2 Any documentation supplied by the awarding bodies must be completed in accordance with the instructions given and returned by the date specified.
-Unless instructed otherwise, centres should submit their coursework marks electronically to awarding bodies.
+Unless instructed otherwise, centres should submit their coursework marks electronically.

-It is the responsibility of centres to carefully check the marks they are submitting to an awarding body in order to minimise errors.
+It is the responsibility of centres to carefully check the marks they are submitting to an awarding body to minimise errors.